MagicSketch/MagicMirror/README.md

 ## Troubleshoot (if mirroring fails)

 1. Make sure the Artboard is in the same page as your shape layer is.
-2. Check that the `Fill` layer is on, especially when you’re using the tool.
+2. Check that the `Fill` layer is on, especially when you’re using the Vector tool.

 ## Limitations